-Villages of Hope – Africa is a Canadian charitable organization registered with the CRA (Registration #84950 3073 RR0001) bringing hope to children in need throughout Africa.
-We are currently located in six countries and our programs provide education, nutrition, shelter, and healthcare.
+Villages of Hope: Africa Society is a Canadian charitable organization registered with the CRA (Registration #84950 3073 RR0001) bringing hope to children in need throughout Africa.

-The mission of Villages of Hope-Africa is to bring lasting hope to orphans and vulnerable children by providing them with love and care so they can embrace adulthood as contributing members of society.
+Our mission is to bring lasting hope to orphans and vulnerable children throughout Africa by providing them with holistic (emotional, intellectual, physical, social, spiritual) and loving care so they can embrace adulthood as contributing members of society.

-Our vision at VOH Africa is that all children are loved and cared for.
+Our vision is that all children are loved and cared for.

 The Capstone – lasting transformation in the lives of every child we care for, instilling lifelong hope for today, tomorrow, and eternity.